Clooos/Bubble-Card/README.md

 ## Configuration

 All options can be configured in the GUI editor.
+But you can find more details in the documentation below.

 <details>